Charles Barkley’s Wise Words to Democrats on Alabama

 This is a wake-up call for Democrats.
 Democrats, I told Mr. Jones this, and I love Doug, they’ve taken the black vote and the poor vote for granted for a long time.
 It’s time for them to get off their ass and start making life better for black folks and people who are poor.
 They’ve always had our votes and they have abused our votes ..
 This is a wake-up call for Democrats to do better for black people and poor white people.

 Professional Democrats were not nearly as insightful.
 They overlook some of the most critical lessons of this election, including this one: They might not have won this election at all if Alabama Republicans like Richard Shelby had not encouraged voters to write in other names rather than vote for Roy Moore.
-As of this writing, the number of write-in votes is greater than Jones’s margin of victory.
+As of this writing, the number of write-in votes is greater than Jones’ margin of victory.

 In other words, Democrats were rescued by a conservative Republican politician.
 How often is that likely to happen?